-Cash Salary \$30,000 annually

-Fair market value of manse \$2,200 month
+Cash Salary Fair market value of manse \$30,000 \$2,200 annually month

-Unrestricted use of 2008 Toyota Highlander - owned by the church
+Unrestricted use of 2008 Toyota Highla . ,

-Housing allowance - utilities are paid by the church Continuing education leave 2 weeks
+Housing allowance - utilities are paid by y the church

+Continuing education leave 2 weeks

 Interim transitional training - tuition, travel (coach class) and room and board

-Pension/medical coverage paid Vacation leave - 4 weeks/year
+Pension/medical coverage paid

+Vacation leave - 4 weeks/year

-2 weeks shall not be taken until after 6 mos of service;
+2 weeks shall not be taken until after er 6 mos of serv vice;

-The remaining 2 weeks may be taken after 10 months of service.
+The remaining 2 weeks may be take en after 10 mor ths of service.

 Days off - Saturday and Monday

-^{} If pastor stays less than a year, he will be expected to reimburse the church for the \$10,000 moving costs to Fairbanks, and the church will not pay return moving expenses to Seattle.
-(In accordance with Presbytery of Yukon policy, moving expenses may be prorated for less than 3 years of service.)

 Workers' Compensation

-Moving expenses: Up to 3,000 household goods and 2,000 books, plus coach air transportation for pastor and his spouse from Atlanta, GA to Anchorage.
+- Moving expenses: Up to 3,000 household goods and 2,000 books, plus coach air transportation for pastor and his spouse from Atlanta, GA to Anchorage.
 At the end of the contract, coach air transportation for pastor and his spouse to Atlanta, GA.
-Transportation of up to 3,000 household goods and 2,000 books.

-- 6. COM voted to grant Rev. Dianne O'Connell the authority to labor outside the bounds of the Presbytery of Yukon to serve as interim pastor at First Congregational Church in Maltby, WA. - 7.
-Ruling Elder Howard Burger (United Protestant Church) was appointed as the fifth member of the Administrative Commission appointed to resolve difficulties at the First Korean Presbyterian Church in Anchorage.

-8. Moderator Appointments
+Transportation of up to 3,000 household goods and 2,000 books. - 6.
+COM voted to grant Rev. Dianne O'Connell the authority to labor outside the bounds of the Presbytery of Yukon to serve as interim pastor at First Congregational Church in Maltby, WA. - 7.
+Ruling Elder Howard Burger (United Protestant Church) was appointed as the fifth member of the Administrative Commission appointed to resolve difficulties at the First Korean Presbyterian Church in Anchorage. - 8.
+Moderator Appointments - a.

-- a.
 Chapel in the Mountains: COM voted to dismiss moderator CRE LeeAnn Crumbley with extreme gratitude for her many years of service to the church.
 COM appointed RE Mark Wartes as moderator and granted him the authority to lead elder training. - b.
 Gambell PC: COM voted to dismiss acting moderator Rev. Leisa Carrick with thanks and reappointed CRE Lucy Apatiki, as moderator.
 Lucy has returned from a year-long sabbatical - c.
 First Korean Anchorage PC COM voted to appoint Rev. Tim Carrick as acting moderator.
 Interim Rev. Jin Hoon Kim, a member of Cherokee Presbytery is laboring within the bounds of the Presbytery of Yukon and requested that he not be appointed moderator. - d.
 University Community PC COM voted to dismiss acting moderator RE Mark Wartes with thanks.
 COM appointed co-interim pastors Rev. Trent and Linda Baggett to serve as moderator. - e.
 Delta Presbyterian Church COM voted to dismiss moderator RE Mark Wartes with thanks, when the way is clear to appoint Richard Mauer.
 Richard has been serving as pastor this past year and will be commissioned as a CRE at the Delta church on December 15, 2013.